 - Once the courtroom is opened, the court clerk, sheriff, and judge will go through what to expect.
 You will be sitting in a room with other people who have filed small claims cases.
 You will get to watch the cases before yours.
 Make sure you are in the courtroom when your case is called!

 Small claims Court Mediation Services in Mingo, IA

 - What is mediation?
 Mediation is a meeting between both the plaintiff (the person suing) and the defendant (the person being sued) conducted by a neutral third party (a mediator).
 The parties will meet with a mediator, discuss their case, and try to reach a Mutually Beneficial Solution.
 Both parties must agree to mediation and it cannot be forced on them.

-Are Attorneys Allowed in Small Claims Court in Mingo, IA?
+Do Professionals Are Allowed in Small Claims Court in Mingo, IA?